isomorphic-software/smartclient-docs/classes/DataSource.md

 ## Method: DataSource.setClientOnly

 ### Description
-Switch into or out of clientOnly mode, taking the cache from the cacheAllData ResultSet if it exists.
+Switch into clientOnly mode, taking the cache from the cacheAllData ResultSet if it exists.

 ### Groups